studentkittens/moosecat/README.rst

 Since moosecat is a full featured client, we only list the special features, that only a few other clients have.

 * Database Caching: **Fast** and intellgigent searching.

+  A SQLite cache is built on startup, and is used instead of MPD's internal search commands.
+On the next startup it is loaded from disk which is a lot faster.

-    * Playlist Manipulation in the style of `mpdc`_
+* Playlist Manipulation in the style of `mpdc`_.

+  It is not exactly sure yet how this will be implemented, but it should not be a large problem

 * Good on Ressouces: Performance-critical stuff is written in C.

+  Even while the database sounds like poor memory usage, it is quite efficient!
+Only ~11MB is used for the database, which can be stored in memory or on disk - as the user likes.
+When moosecat shuts down, it is also able to compress the database to ~2MB.

+* Plugins!

+  Moosecat sports an awesome Plugin System, that is easy to use and understand.
+  Every extended feature can be enabled or disabled as the user likes.

+* GUI-Agnostic.

+  All MPD related code and all plugins are located in the core.
+  The core itself is partly written in C (*libmoosecat*) and partly in Cython.

 .. note:: Quite some features need to be implemented still.